rakeswain/useractivity-django/README.md

 - [Conclusion](#conclusion)

 ## Quick Overview <a name="quickoverview"></a>
-The application use two models User model and ActivityPeriod model to store data.
+The application uses two models, User model and ActivityPeriod model to store data.
 User model and ActivityPeriod model are in one-to-many relationship.
 #### User model
 It stores user information.
 ```